The ethics of offshoring: working conditions, wages and more

 1. Access to large talent pools

 One of the primary reasons offshore development is gaining momentum is the sheer shortage of engineering talent in the West.
 In fact, according to ManpowerGroup, there will be a global shortage of over 545K software developers by 2026.
-In such a scenario, the reality is apparent — businesses in the West are struggling to keep up with their hiring needs.
+In such a scenario, the reality is apparent — businesses in the West struggle to keep up with their hiring needs.

 2. Cost-effective operations